Snorkeling: Exposure protection

 A wetsuit is a garment, usually made of foamed neoprene with a knit fabric facing, which is worn by people engaged in water sports and other activities in or on water, primarily providing thermal insulation, but also buoyancy and protection from abrasion, ultraviolet exposure and stings from marine organisms.
 The insulation properties depend on bubbles of gas enclosed within the material, which reduce its ability to conduct heat.
 The bubbles also give the wetsuit a low density, providing buoyancy in water.
 The thickness, fit and coverage of the suit are important factors for insulation.
 Wetsuit protection can be extended to cover the head, feet and hands with the addition of a hood, gloves, socks or boots.

 Back in the 1950s and early 1960s, snorkeling was often undertaken wearing a one-piece or two-piece thin-rubber valveless dry suit.
 In the new millennium, the use of drysuits in snorkelling is seeing something of a resurgence, thanks to the growing popularity of "wilderness swimming" or "wildswimming" in seas, lakes and rivers.

 Dive skins are used when diving in water temperatures above 25 °C. They are usually one piece full length garments made from spandex or Lycra and provide little thermal protection, but do protect the skin from jellyfish stings, abrasion and sunburn.
 This kind of suit is also known as a 'Stinger Suit'.
 Some divers wear a dive skin under a wetsuit, which allows easier donning and (for those who experience skin problems from neoprene) provides additional comfort.

 A rash guard, also known as rash vest or rashie, is an athletic shirt made of spandex and nylon or polyester.
 The name rash guard reflects the fact that the shirt protects the wearer against rashes caused by abrasion, or by sunburn from extended exposure to the sun.
 These shirts can be worn by themselves, or under a wetsuit.
 A rash guard by itself is used for light coverage in warm to extreme summer temperatures for several watersports including snorkeling.
-There are also lower body rash guards, which are similar to compression shorts to be worn under the surfers' boardshorts.
+There are also lower body rash guards, which are similar to compression shorts designed to be worn underneath the surfer's boardshorts.